-Recommended Preparation ENGL105
+Recommended Preparation ENGL105 or equivalent assessment placement.

 Focusing on the underlying developmental and psychopathology of addiction, alcoholism, and codependency, this course emphasizes the familiar nature of alcohol/drug addiction and explores the process of denial and use of defense mechanisms.
 This course has been approved for correspondence delivery.